igvteam/igv/docs/igvtools_readme.txt

 Options:

-  -z num       Specifies the maximum zoom level to precompute.
+  -z, --maxZoom num       Specifies the maximum zoom level to precompute.
 The default
                value is 7 and is sufficient for most files.
 To reduce file size at the expense of IGV performance this value can be reduced.

-  -f  list     A comma delimited list specifying window functions to use
+  -f, --windowFunctions  list     A comma delimited list specifying window functions to use
                when reducing the data to precomputed tiles.
 Possible values are  min, max,  mean, median, p2, p10, p90, and p98.
                The "p" values represent percentile, so p2=2nd percentile, etc.

-  -p file      Specifies a "bed" file to be used to map probe identifiers
+  -p, --probeFile file      Specifies a "bed" file to be used to map probe identifiers
                to locations.
 This option is useful when preprocessing gct files.
 The bed file should contain 4 columns: chr start end name